Discrete turn strategies emerge in information-limited navigation: Steering vs. tumbling, in two dimensions

 We see that the steering strategy has uniformly higher performance than tumbling.
 But an important difference is that it is exploiting the sign of $\theta$, in a way that tumbling could not.
-The optimal tumble rate is an even function, $\lambda(\theta)=\lambda(\left|\theta\right|)$, but the optimal $\mu(\theta)$ is odd.
+The optimal tumble rate is an even function, $\lambda(\theta)=\lambda(-\theta)$, but the optimal steering rate is odd, $\mu(\theta) = -\mu(-\theta)$.
 A strategy in which the agent is always able to steer towards the correct direction may be relevant for a ship with a poor compass, or an organism large enough to sense the local gradient vector.
 But if the agent can only observe its rate of up-gradient motion --- as for instance a ship measuring on the depth of water, or a bacterium sensing the rate of change of concentration --- then it must be ignorant of the sign, and hence $\mu(\theta)$ must be even.

-We can impose this symmetry constraint when finding solutions.
-Without access to the sign, the performance of steering is worse than tumbling, as shown in figure \ref{fig:Performance-of-steering-vs-tumbles} where the low-information limit is $v/v_{0}\approx\sqrt{i/8D_{r}}$ for $i\ll D_{r}$.
-The strategy here is to always turn in one direction, but slightly bias the rate:
+We can impose this symmetry constraint $\mu(\theta)=\mu(-\theta)$ when finding solutions.
+Without access to the sign of $\theta$, the performance of steering is worse than tumbling, showing that discrete strategies can out-perform continuous adjustments.
+In figure \ref{fig:Performance-2D}, the low-information limit is $v/v_{0}\approx\sqrt{i/8D_{r}}$ for $i\ll D_{r}$.
+The strategy in this limit is to always turn in one direction, but slightly bias the rate:

-At high information rates, the strategy is more interesting, see figure \ref{fig:Numerical-steering}D. The optimal $\mu(\left|\theta\right|)$ changes sign to create a pair of fixed points at $\pm\theta_{\star}$, and the agent spends most of its time at whichever one is stable.
+At high information rates, the strategy is more interesting, see figure \refsub{fig:Numerical-2D}D. The optimal $\mu(\left|\theta\right|)$ changes sign to create a pair of fixed points at $\pm\theta_{\star}$, and the agent spends most of its time at whichever one is stable.
+For each such strategy, turning the other way gives equivalent performance, but moves across the gradient at speed $v_{0}\left\langle \sin\theta\right\rangle _{\theta}$ with the opposite sign.